-Jenny McConnell Frederick, Producer
+Jenny McConnell Frederick, Artistic Director

 Jenny is also the Co-Founder and Co-Artistic Director of Rorschach Theatre.
 Founded in July of 1999, Rorschach has received significant acclaim for its fierce performance style, its bold use of theatrical space and its dedication to challenging works that are at once relevant and timeless.
 The company's work has focused on helping to reveal the contemporary relevance of fable, finding magic in rough spaces and connecting timeless works to a contemporary audience.
 Rorschach has been nominated for several Helen Hayes Awards, been a finalist for the Mayor's Arts Award for Outstanding Emerging Artists and won a Mary Goldwater award in 2006.